The Plastic Paradigm, a New Thought Provoking Thriller About Greed and the Darker Side of Plastic Pollution

 The Plastic Paradigm – If Plastic Waste is the “New Narcotic”, then Jack Jago is the antidote.

-After a top government research scientist and his assistant go missing, Jack Jago goes undercover, posing as a lone fisherman, where he’s at home on the water and busy gathering samples and intelligence.
+After a top government research scientist and his assistant go missing, Jack Jago, an independent Security Specialist goes undercover, posing as a lone fisherman, where he’s at home on the water and busy gathering samples and intelligence.

 One evening a ship in port weighs its anchor, revealing the body of a young seaman.
 His killers had tied him to a link in the anchor chain, and now they’re after his contacts, but why?